~ Jake's In Ð' Flakes ~ (11/17/2025 @~ 1:10 AM; Lewiston, ME, USA)

 You may be able to figure why ðat's where we usually begin.

 I got quite merry quite quickly.
-I'm a jovial drunk, I testify, but I have very little social-shame or filter, especially so stately, & ðis can be an annoyance to my pals (ðough I tell 'em ðey gotta live a little, & life's far too short to shear your shine).
+I'm a jovial drunk, I testify, but I have very little social-shame or filter, especially so stately, & ðis can be an annoyance to my pals (ðough I tell 'em ðey oughta live a little, & life's far too short to shear your shine).

 I had a bourbon & coke (my usual go-to cocktail).
 I ended-up having two cherry old fashioneds, afterwards, on account'a my friend for whom I'd chosen þought it was wretchedly nasty.